Rod Gilbert, Hall of Fame hockey star called ‘Mr. Ranger,’ dies at 80

 He was the first Ranger to have his uniform number retired (No. 7), and more than 40 years after his final game he remains the franchise leader in goals (406) and points scored (1,021).

-With his movie-star looks and French Canadian accent, the gregarious Mr. Gilbert was one of the most recognizable athletes in New York during his heyday, along with New York Jets quarterback Joe Namath, New York Mets pitcher Tom Seaver and New York Knicks star Walt “Clyde” Frazier.
+With his movie-star looks and French Canadian accent, the gregarious Mr. Gilbert was one of the most recognizable athletes in New York during his heyday, along with Jets quarterback Joe Namath, Mets pitcher Tom Seaver and Knicks star Walt “Clyde” Frazier.
 He “moves through the New York social scene with the charm and class of a boulevardier,” New York Times sports columnist Dave Anderson once wrote.
 Like Namath, he had a taste for the nightlife and was often in the company of glamorous women.

 “Sure I go out a lot,” Mr. Gilbert told Sports Illustrated in 1968.
 “I’m a single guy.
 What do you expect me to do, sit home?”